| Kynex is pleased to

 zero, and click Update.
 Repeat for

 all Account/Prime combinations that you need to delete.
+Next, find any

 Account/Prime combinations that you need which are